n0rthface43/Ball/README.md

 * `matches.json` file with basic information about the match.
 Using this file, pick the `id` of your match of interest.
 * `matches` folder with one folder for each match (named with its `id`).
+* `aggregates` folder with a csv for the season level, aggregated data for AUS midifielders in 2024/2025.

 For each match, there are four files files: